conda-forge/ptychodus-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `ptychodus` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `ptychodus, ptychodus-all, ptychodus-core` can be installed with `conda`:

 ```
-conda install ptychodus
+conda install ptychodus ptychodus-all ptychodus-core
 ```

 or with `mamba`:

 ```
-mamba install ptychodus
+mamba install ptychodus ptychodus-all ptychodus-core
 ```

 It is possible to list all of the versions of `ptychodus` available on your platform with `conda`: